melikavah/regression_analysis/README.md

   ```
   pip install -r requirements.txt
   ```
-* You can run the main file and get all the results by:
+* Command for running the main file and getting all the results:
   ```
   python -m src.main
   ```